Contractor Management — 7 min

 For some organizations, this can mean practicing asynchronous work.
 For others, it can look like granting parental leave in one country to match parental leave required in another country.
 Simply meeting the minimum requirements in each country creates a less unified work culture and leads to resentment when some employees receive more benefits than others.

-Benefits like home office stipends and stipends for coworking spaces help to bridge the gap between the home office and the types of amenities an employee would normally get to enjoy in an in-person office environment.
+Benefits like stipends for remote working spaces help to bridge the gap between the home office and the types of amenities an employee would normally get to enjoy in an in-person office environment.

-At Remote, we offer our entire global workforce of 1,000+ a monthly stipend to help cover the cost of a coworking space.
-We believe that doing so helps our employees live better, more productive lives and gives them the flexibility they need to do their best work.
+At Remote, we offer our entire global workforce of 1,000+ a monthly stipend to help cover the occupancy cost of a remote working space.
+Doing so helps our employees live better, more productive lives and gives them the flexibility they need to do their best work.

 It’s easy to assume that an employee who opts to go remote already has a viable workspace in their home.
 However, this is often not the case.
 Employees based in large cities often report working out of bedrooms, kitchens, or other already-utilized spaces rather than an actual office.

-“If you’re over the age of 35, you’re likely to have good work from home setup, which makes a big difference.
+“If you’re over the age of 35, you’re likely to have a good work-from-home setup, which makes a big difference.
 But if you’re younger than that, it’s less likely.
-You might have a small apartment or be sharing accomodation with other people,” notes Michael Cockburn, CEO of the flexible workspace app Desana.
+You might have a small apartment or be sharing accommodation with other people,” notes Michael Cockburn, CEO of the flexible workspace app Desana.

-Providing benefits like home office stipends and coworking stipends can help employees set up a space that maximizes productivity while minimizing distractions.
+Providing benefits like home office and coworking stipends can help employees set up a remote working space that maximizes productivity while minimizing distractions.

 Remote's global HR experts share practical advice for building a locally relevant and globally compliant benefits program to help you attract and keep the world's best talent.